 I live in Toronto, Canada, with my partner, Christiaan.

-I am also the founder & publisher of Th-Ink Queerly.
+I’m an active supporter of queer voices as the founder & publisher of Th-Ink Queerly.